well its back to Ma Chaleur to create some winter comforts before the snow

 been talking about a new pup for a while now, decided on what we want (Husky) so off to have a look!

-he/she would love playing here at the moment
+he/she would love playing here at the moment biggrin

-JCB woes 😦 a flat tyre found me hunting for a reason, seems when i slipped off the edge of some concrete I split one of the wheel rims on the inside! it split the lip of the wheel & tore it up at 90 degrees at the same time i think the inner part of the tyre was pushed to the centre of the wheel thus letting the tyre down.
+JCB woes 😦 a flat tyre found me hunting for a reason, seems when i slipped off the edge of some concrete I split one of the wheel rims on the inside! it split the lip of the wheel & tore it up at 90 degreeseek at the same time i think the inner part of the tyre was pushed to the centre of the wheel thus letting the tyre down.

 I pumped it up with everything as it was (bent out) and it held pressure so thought a simple hammering of lip back into place & running a seam of weld along the lip might do the trick.